 - In 2019, marine shipping worked diligently with stakeholders for a solution to ensure safe navigation at record outflow levels from Moses-Saunders dam for five months to help lower Lake Ontario, taking on 26 mitigation measures that caused shipping delays, lost cargo business and millions of dollars of extra operating costs.

-While marine shipping will continue these efforts – we oppose the St. Lawrence Seaway shipping season being shortened, or interrupted by stop-and-go measures.
+While marine shipping will continue these efforts if required – we oppose the St. Lawrence Seaway shipping season being shortened, or interrupted by stop-and-go measures.
 Scientific data and evidence clearly demonstrates that these actions have little to no additional impact on lowering water levels and significantly damage the economy.

 - The economic impact of closing the St. Lawrence Seaway would on average cost the Canadian and U.S. economies up to USD $193 million per week.